YesCymru: Campaigns

 In May 2019 the group held the first Welsh independence march in Cardiff, in conjunction with organisers All Under One Banner Cymru.
-The organisers claimed as many as 3,000 people attended the event and speakers included Plaid Cymru leader Adam Price, performer Carys Eleri, and Ben Gwalchmai of Labour 4 Indy Wales.
+The organisers claimed as many as 3,000 people attended the event and speakers included Plaid Cymru leader Adam Price, performer Carys Eleri, and Ben Gwalchmai of Labour for an independent Wales.

 A second march was held in Caernarfon in July 2019, where organisers claimed 10,000 people gathered at Y Maes.
 Speakers included Dafydd Iwan and Hardeep Singh Kohli.

 A third march took place in Merthyr Tydfil in September 2019.
 Organisers claimed 5,300 attended the rally where speakers included Eddie Butler, Neville Southall, and Kizzy Crawford.
 Further marches planned for 2020 in Wrexham, Tredegar and Swansea were postponed due to the COVID-19 outbreak.

 In January 2020, the organisation was in part behind the push to get the song "Yma O Hyd" by Dafydd Iwan ac ar Log to the top of the iTunes Charts.

 In March 2021, YesCymru launched Yestival, a year-long programme of discussions on the subject of Welsh independence and their first live campaign since before the pandemic.
 A spokesperson for YesCymru described Yestival as a "festival of digital engagement with groups representing thousands of existing and non-members" which is specifically designed to "continue shaping plans for a stronger and fairer Wales as an independent, neighbouring nation of the UK."
 They went on to say, "Wales' growing independence movement has to become a digital uprising."

 In March 2021, YesCymru announced they aimed to distribute 400,000 copies of a newspaper around Wales, with the hope of reaching an audience of 1 million people.

-2022 saw two further marches the first in Wrexham attended by around 6,000 people and the second in Cardiff said by the organisers themselves to have been attended by nearly 10,000 people.
+2022 saw two further marches, the first in Wrexham attended by around 6,000 people and the second in Cardiff said by the organisers themselves to have been attended by nearly 10,000 people.
+The first protest of 2023 was held in Swansea on the 20th May.
+This was followed by a march through Bangor on the 23 September of the same year, which was again attended by nearly 10,000 people.
+There was only a single All Under One Banner Cymru march in 2024, taking place in Carmarthen on the 22 June.
+Since then, there has been a demonstration in Barry on the 26th April, 2025.